5 February 2025

 Online banks are built with tech-savvy users in mind.
 Their apps and websites are typically sleek, intuitive, and packed with budgeting tools, account insights, and customer support features.

-Of course, no financial product is perfect.
-Here are a few things to watch out for:- No Physical Branches: If you’re someone who values face-to-face service, you might struggle with the lack of human interaction.
+- No Physical Branches: If you’re someone who values face-to-face service, you might struggle with the lack of human interaction.

 - Cash Deposits Can Be Tricky: Without a physical branch, depositing cash can be a bit of a hassle.
 You might need to use an ATM or transfer funds from another account.